fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-4.md

          :Action (-> (initialize-round))))))
     ```

-???
-"Once"
-    [`Once`](https://docs.fragcolor.xyz/docs/shards/General/Once/) will run the code in its `Action` parameter every time the duration specified in its `Every` parameter has passed.
+    1. [`Once`](https://docs.fragcolor.xyz/docs/shards/General/Once/) will run the code in its `Action` parameter every time the duration specified in its `Every` parameter has passed.

 ## Outcome